cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 1. DATA ACCESS STRATEGIES

-PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate, Apache OJB and Oracle TopLink, with HSQLDB and MySQL as target databases.
+PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate, Oracle TopLink and JPA, with HSQLDB and MySQL as target databases.
 The default PetClinic configuration is JDBC on HSQL (as of Spring 1.2.1).
 See "WEB-INF/web.xml" and "WEB-INF/applicationContext-*.xml" for details;
 a simple comment change in web.xml switches between the data access strategies.